alleyinteractive/alley-scripts/packages/scaffold/README.md

 **Options:**

-  --category <value>           category name for the block (default: "layout") --dynamic <value>            is the block dynamic (default: true) --namespace <value>          internal namespace for the block name (default: "alley-blocks") --short-description <value>  short description for the block (default: "") --text-domain <value>        text domain for the block (default: "alley-blocks") --title <value>              display title for the block (default: "Block Title")
+--category <value>           Category name for the block. (default: "layout") --has-inner-blocks           Does the block use innerBlocks?
+Overrides is-dynamic. (default: false) --is-dynamic                 Is the block dynamic? (default: false) --namespace <value>          Internal namespace for the block name. (default: "alley-blocks") --short-description <value>  Short description for the block. (default: "") --text-domain <value>        Text domain for the block. (default: "alley-blocks") --title <value>              Display title for the block. (default: "Block Title")